pistacheio/pistache/README.md

 We are still looking for a volunteer to document fully the API.
 In the mean time, partial documentation is available at [http://pistache.io](http://pistache.io).
 If you are interested in helping with this, please open an issue ticket.

+A comparison of Pistache to other C++ RESTful APIs was created by guteksan and is available [here](https://github.com/guteksan/REST-CPP-benchmark).

 # Dependencies

 Pistache has the following third party dependencies